lorenzopalaia/Euro-Hackathons/README.md

 <!-- PAST_HACKATHONS_PLACEHOLDER -->

----

-## 🔄 How It Works

-1. **🕷️ Automated Scraping**: Every 2 hours, our scrapers check multiple sources (Luma, Devpost, etc.)
-2. **🔍 Smart Filtering**: AI-powered filtering identifies genuine European hackathons
-3. **💾 Database Sync**: New events are automatically added to our Supabase database
-4. **🤖 Instant Notifications**: Bots immediately notify all platforms about new discoveries
-5. **📱 Real-time Updates**: Website and API are instantly updated with fresh data

----

 ## 🤝 How to Contribute

 While our system is automated, we welcome community contributions:

 ### Reporting Missing Hackathons

-If you know of a hackathon that our scrapers missed:
+If you know of a hackathon that we missed:

 1. **Open an Issue** with the hackathon details
 2. Include: Name, Location, Date, URL, and Topics
-3. Our team will add it manually and improve our scrapers
+3. Our team will add it manually

 ### Suggesting Data Sources

-Know of a platform we should scrape?
+Know of a platform we should monitor?

 1. **Open an Issue** with the platform URL
 2. Describe the type of events they host
-3. We'll evaluate and potentially add it to our scrapers
+3. We'll evaluate and potentially add it to our data sources

 ### Code Contributions

 Want to improve the system?

 1. **Fork** this repository
-2. Work on features like new scrapers, UI improvements, or bot enhancements
+2. Work on features like new data sources, UI improvements, or notification enhancements
 3. **Submit a Pull Request** with detailed description

 ---